jishan0908-boop/5G_Notes2/README.md

 # 5G ARCHITECTURE :
 ## 5G ARCHITECTURE HAS THREE MAIN COMPNENTRS:
 * UE ( USER EQUIPMENT ) like , mobiles .
-* NG-RAN ( NEXT GENRATION - RADIO ACCES NETWORK ) it is base upon the 5G nr ( new radio ) technology , and the main component of the NG-RAN is the gNB( next genration NodeB ) , gNB is the tower from which this UE connects ,
+* NG-RAN ( NEXT GENRATION - RADIO ACCES NETWORK ) it is base upon the 5G nr ( new radio ) technology , and the main component of the NG-RAN is the gNB( next genration NodeB ) , gNB is the tower from which this UE connects , in another word these ue uses gNB to access  network that is why gNB is known as the acces netwrok .
+* 5GC ( 5G CORE NETWORK ),if the ue is connected with the external network then , there will be some signaling btw the ue and the external network , and alos there will be the data communication , btw them , the roueting if tsignaling btw them is establish by the 5G core network .
+* 5G is all the IP Architecture , this means even the voice and all the other services are basically carry on the packet data .

+## 5G DEPLYMENT OPTIONS:
+* 5G non-standalone
+* 5G standalone
+* ### 5G non-standalone:
+* In this case we are using the evolve packet core of 4G networks and we are also using the access network of the 4G , which is E-UTRAN Access network , here we have the an enodeb of 4G which is actin as a master node and secondary node we are usnig the gnb 5G node , that means the mobile recives the control signaling form this master enb and it also reciveing data from it where in secondary gnodeb this mobile is only reciveing the data , another type  this is the one of the detail example of non-standalone.
-*
+* ## 5G standalone :
+* This known as the standalone architecture because , here the core network , of 5G core and connected with the NG-RAN , here gNB is playing the master role and another eNB.gNB is playing role as the secondary .this concepts where mobile is reciving data from both these nodeBs , very much related to the concepts of dual connectivity .
+* ### what is importantance of the non-standalone 5G architecture ?
+* Basically  here in the above example we are using the 4G network , but many of the benifits of the 5G network can already be achive by using  5G NODEB , this mean that before the operator goes full-flege to the 5G deployment they can still get many of the 5G network benfits .